Updated August 2022

 Whether you are just migrating to Google Cloud Platform (GCP) or have well-established workloads running, monitoring spend is essential to maximizing your investment.
-As of a recent release, you can monitor GCP spend alongside resource performance with LogicMonitor.
 Monitoring GCP spend can help you better understand how cloud usage impacts costs and when that usage needs to be optimized to meet a budget.
 The following are three tips for monitoring costs that will help you maximize your GCP investment:

 Monitoring cost alone can help you identify abnormalities in spend, but won’t help you identify normal trends in spend that can be optimized.
 Monitoring performance and utilization alongside cost can help you identify over-provisioned resources, and where spend that is trending normally can be reduced.
 For example, you may look at Compute Engine instances by lowest CPU usage, and identify that instances can be shut down all together to save money.

 In summary, you can maximize your GCP investment by monitoring spend more frequently than once a month, ensuring that monitored spend is meaningful and actionable, and looking at performance and utilization to identify additional costs that can be optimized.